James Bond 007: Blood Stone: Reception

-James Bond 007: Blood Stone was divided into positive and negative reviews, but generally mixed or average, according to Metacritic.
+James Bond 007: Blood Stone received "mixed or average reviews", according to review aggregator Metacritic.
 Critics generally praised the game's production values, characterization, soundtrack, and visuals, but had mixed opinions regarding the game's story, mission design, and length.
 The Escapist wrote Blood Stone was "a satisfying action game", saying "The game had enough "wow" moments to please even the jaded Bond fan-slash-gamer crowd.
 Clocking in at somewhere between 8–10 hours for the main story, it nevertheless delivers the goods where it counts and manages to offer a variety of experience and emotion that makes it feel much longer."

 Michael Murdock of Joystiq gave Blood Stone a review of 4 out of 5 stars, stating "Blood Stone has everything you want out of a James Bond adventure video game.
 It's not tied to a film, but think of this as more of a Bond adventure when he's on vacation; a fun, action-packed ride, but not necessarily cool or clever enough to warrant a cinematic adventure."
-IGN called it "Is not a bad game: it's just a painfully average one.
+IGN called it "not a bad game: it's just a painfully average one.
 There aren't any majorly broken elements to it, but just because this Stone is relatively polished, doesn't make it a gem."
 The Telegraph gave the game a positive review, saying "At about five hours long, Blood Stone isn't big, nor is it particularly clever.
 But it is fun, in a 'shoot anything that moves' kind of way.
 You'll be trammelled down corridors, blasting away at hundreds of gun-wielding goons.
 You'll enjoy the slick, if hardly fresh, stop-and-pop cover gunplay.
 And you'll find great success in many missions by activating computers and turning valves."